arnekaas/meterdataanalytics/README.md

 "git clone https://github.com/arnekaas/meterdataanalytics/"

+to schedule the reader each 10 seconds python module schedule is required:
+"pip install schedule"

+to run the script after each reboot:
-"crontab -e" and the add "@reboot /usr/bin/python /path/to/loggers/usb_p1_logger/schedule_p1_reader.py 2>&1" to run the script after each reboot.
-The file will record alle data every 10 seconds, which leads to about 1Mb per day.
-Make sure you have enough space
+"crontab -e" and the add "@reboot /usr/bin/python /path/to/loggers/usb_p1_logger/schedule_p1_reader.py 2>&1"  The file will record alle data every 10 seconds, which leads to about 1Mb per day.
+Make sure you have enough space.

 ## hardware requirements
 - raspberry pi